SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Challenging enantio- and diastereoselective cobalt-catalyzed C–H alkylation has been realized by an innovative data-driven knowledge transfer strategy.
 Harnessing the statistics of a related transformation as the knowledge source, the designed machine learning (ML) model took advantage of delta learning and enabled accurate and extrapolative enantioselectivity predictions.
 Powered by the knowledge transfer model, the virtual screening of a broad scope of 360 chiral carboxylic acids led to the discovery of a new catalyst featuring an intriguing furyl moiety.
 Further experiments verified that the predicted chiral carboxylic acid can achieve excellent stereochemical control for the target C–H alkylation, which supported the expedient synthesis for a large library of substituted indoles with C-central and C–N axial chirality.
 The reported machine learning approach provides a powerful data engine to accelerate the discovery of molecular catalysis by harnessing the hidden value of the available structure-performance statistics.

-**Tags:** Asymmetric catalysis, Synthetic chemistry methodology
+**Tags:** Synthetic chemistry methodology, Asymmetric catalysis

 ---

-## 78. A database of ultrastable MOFs reassembled from stable fragments with machine learning models
+## 79. A database of ultrastable MOFs reassembled from stable fragments with machine learning models

 **Authors:** Aditya Nandy, Shuwen Yue, Changhwan Oh, Chenru Duan, Gianmarco G. Terrones, Yongchul G. Chung, Heather J. Kulik